PengYicd/ICC-CSS/Readme.md

 **Peng Yi, Yang Cao, Xin Kang, and Ying-Chang Liang**

-This is the implementation of the paper named [[2311.04791\] Integrated Distributed Semantic Communication and Over-the-air Computation for Cooperative Spectrum Sensing (arxiv.org)](https://arxiv.org/abs/2311.04791)
+This is the implementation of the paper named [Integrated Distributed Semantic Communication and Over-the-air Computation for Cooperative Spectrum Sensing](https://ieeexplore.ieee.org/document/10693603) published in  IEEE Transactions on Communications.

 ### Configure